phani-srikar/stanford-iOS-lecture-notes/Lecture 6 - Multitouch/Part 0 - Intro.md

 * implementing the `CustomStringConvertible` protocol to make your classes `print` more readably.

 * Drawing using `draw(_ rect:CGRect)`
-  * Using Core Graphics
+  * Using Core Graphics or Using UIBezierPath
-  * Using UIBezierPath
-  * Changing the View Content Mode to 'redraw' to handle changing bounds.
+  * Changing the View Content Mode to 'redraw' to handle changing bounds and orientations.
   * Introducing clipping to views
   * Removing the `Opaque` setting on views for transparency
 * Drawing using subviews